tradecloud/tradecloud-docs-api-v2/shipment/supplier/send-despatch-advice.md

 When a purchase order number is provided, but the item is not or partly provided, the item in the despatch advice will be enriched if Tradecloud can find the purchase order.

+{% hint style="warning" %}
+This shipment module is under development.
+The API and documentation may change.
+{% endhint %}
 # Despatch advice

 * `header`: the despatch advice header, see [Despatch advice header](#despatch-advice-header)